bvermersch/RandomMeas.jl/README.md

 This package presents efficient routines for testing and postprocessing randomized measurements, in order to estimate physical properties in quantum computers.

-RandomMeas relies heavily on ITensors, and for some examples, uses  PastaQ
+RandomMeas relies heavily on ITensors.
+Some examples use the packages PastaQ and MAT

 <img src="Pics/RandomMeas.png" alt="drawing" width="500"/>.